ray-project/ray/doc/source/ray-air/key-concepts.rst

 2. To report information to upstream, including metrics and checkpoint.

 To facilitate such interactions, we introduce :ref:`Session <air-session-ref>`.
-The following figure shows how Session looks like in a DataParallel training scenario and the conceptual image of Session at different levels (what we call as Tune Session and Train Session).
+The following figure shows how Session looks like in a Data Parallel training scenario and the conceptual image of Session at different levels (what we call as Tune Session and Train Session).

 .. image:: images/session.svg